The TELUS Privacy Code

 5.1 Subject to applicable CRTC regulations, TELUS may share a customer's personal information, with the information to be used only for the purpose for which it was shared, to:

-- a person seeking information as an agent of a customer, such as a customer's legal representative or as an authorized user under his or her account, if TELUS is satisfied that the person is authorized to receive the information;
+a person seeking information as an agent of a customer, such as a customer's legal representative or as an authorized user under their account, if TELUS is satisfied that the person is authorized to receive the information;

-- another telecommunications company for the efficient and cost-effective provision of telecommunications services;
+other telecommunications companies for the efficient and cost-effective provision of telecommunications services;

-- our suppliers, agents or other organizations or individuals contracted to TELUS to perform services or functions on our behalf where they require the information to assist us in serving you;
+our suppliers, agents or other organizations or individuals contracted to TELUS to perform services or functions on our behalf where they require the information to assist us in serving you; this information may be processed or stored in countries other than Canada;

-- a credit bureau to evaluate a customer's creditworthiness for monthly reporting purposes on the status of your payment history with TELUS;
+a credit bureau to evaluate a customer's creditworthiness and for monthly reporting purposes on the status of your payment history with TELUS;

-- a government agency or other third party, if required to meet legal and regulatory requirements.
-If a customer dials 911, for example, TELUS will provide the customer's name, telephone number and location information to the emergency agency.
+a government agency or other third party, if required to meet legal and regulatory requirements.

 5.2 TELUS may disclose personal information about its team members: